FBI agents at Illinois Capitol for law enforcement work

 The spokesman, John Althen, wouldn’t provide details, saying Tuesday only that “FBI personnel are present at the state capitol engaged in authorized law enforcement activity.”

 Several men in dark suits and ties could be seen walking from the Senate Democrats’ side of the Capitol, carrying materials in two bankers’ boxes and a packed grocery bag.
+The word “evidence” could be seen written across at least one of the bags.

 Federal prosecutors in Illinois have brought several high-profile corruption cases this year.